Android file transfer for Mac without the cloud

 If you are specifically comparing nearby-sharing options, read Best AirDrop alternative for Android to Mac.
 If you use Samsung, read How to connect a Samsung phone to Mac.

 If your main goal is seeing Android alerts or message threads on your computer, read Android notifications on Mac or Android messages on Mac.
+If clipboard sync matters too, read Android clipboard on Mac.

 Install the apps and test a transfer